Agwu As The Divine Guide Within in Igbo Spirituality

 The Dual Nature of Agwu

-Agwu is not only a guide and protector but also possesses a dual nature that can manifest as both benevolent and challenging.
+Agwu also possesses a dual nature that can manifest as both benevolent and challenging.
 This duality is important to understand for personal growth and development:

-• Challenging Aspect: Agwu can also present challenges and obstacles when a person is not properly aligned to the spiritual force.
-These are not necessarily meant to harm but to strengthen and teach, to impact resilience, encourage learning, and spiritual evolution.
-To ultimate bring the person faced with such challenges into perfect alignment with their purpose in life.
+Challenging Aspect: Agwu can also present challenges and obstacles when a person is not properly aligned to the spiritual force.
+These challenges are meant to strengthen and teach, to impact character, encourage learning, and spiritual evolution.
+To ultimately bring the person faced with such challenges into perfect alignment with their purpose in life.

 Engaging with Agwu